mikio1998/mikio1998.github.io/_posts/2019-2-6-Contribute-Swift-Open-Source.md

 ---
 layout: post
-title: How to contributing to open source as a Swift developer
+title: Contributing to open source as a Swift developer
 ---

 Looking to contribute to open source projects but don’t know where to start?
 I put together a video walking through the process from start to finish. (shown below)